THANKS FOR DROPPING BY.

 Guessing you’re here because your balcony floor is getting painted.
+It’s going to look great!
 Please find helpful information about accessing your balcony after painting and keeping it looking great for years!

 WHEN CAN I USE MY BALCONY?
-TYPICAL DRY TIME AND USAGE.
+TYPICAL DRY TIME(S) AND USAGE.

-Allow your top coat 6-8 hours drying time at 70 degrees before permitting very light foot traffic.
-We do not recommend that you wear shoes as they may leave markings.
-In cooler temperatures, the drying time will be slowed.
+Allow your last top coat 6-8 hours drying time at 70 degrees before permitting even very light foot traffic.
+We do not recommend that you wear shoes as they will leave markings.
+In cooler temperatures, the drying time will be slowed (lengthened).

-Allow 48 hours before heavy objects are placed on the surface
+Allow 48 hours before heavier objects are placed on the surface.

-Allow 72 hours before attempting to roll anything of substantial weight on the flooring.
+Allow 72 hours before attempting to place really heavy items or roll anything of substantial weight on the flooring.

 In all scenarios, use precaution and wisdom and do test the surface before accessing it.